oracle-livelabs/adb/shared/adb-multi-tool-select-ai/setup-apex-app/setup_apex_chatbot.md

     ```
   ![Create Credential in APEX](images/apex_sql_create_credential.png)

-4. Copy the SQL below to add the PROPRIETARY column to the EBA_COUNTRIES TABLE
+4. Copy the SQL below to add the PROPRIETARY column to the EBA_COUNTRIES TABLE.

     Paste the PL/SQL: